metral/corekube/README.md

 The discovery service is provided by the [coreos/etcd](https://quay.io/repository/coreos/etcd) Docker repo with a unique cluster UUID generated at creation via Heat.
 This is no different than CoreOS's [https://discovery.etcd.io](https://discovery.etcd.io) service as described in [CoreOS's Cluster Discovery](https://coreos.com/docs/cluster-management/setup/cluster-discovery/) post, other than the fact that it is private to this deployment.

-This discovery node's IP, combined with the cluster UUID, are used to assemble the complete discovery path needed by the etcd & fleet client services running by default on the rest of the infrastructure, as these binaries come by default with CoreOS.
+This discovery node's IP, combined with the cluster UUID, are used to assemble the complete discovery path needed by the etcd & fleet client services running by default on the rest of the infrastructure, as these binaries come with CoreOS.

 Therefore, when the rest of the cluster connects to the discovery path of our private discovery node, the Overlord will then have the information necessary to deploy the Kubernetes role stack onto the designated machine.